Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: Conclusions

 \item We devised a stopping criterion, based on the transition from phase I to II of training, used to regularize direct reconstructions of noisy data.
 Our technique accurately approximated the point of semi-convergence.

 \item Bayesian PINNs were implemented to conduct UQ.
-By sampling the posterior instead of maximizing it, a B-PINN can produce CM estimates that better characterize the objective function than reconstructions from a C-PINN.
+By sampling the posterior instead of maximizing it, a B-PINN can produce CM estimates that better characterize the objective function than reconstructions from a C-PINN (akin to a MAP estimate).
 Bayesian learning thus facilitates the use of a wider range of objective functions than conventional training.
 We exploited this capability to implement a stricter physics prior, resulting in accurate reconstructions of noisy projections.

 \item Marginal posterior flow field PDFs produced by a B-PINN can be used for quantitative model comparison and validation purposes. \end{enumerate}